d-e-s-o/nitrocli/nitrocli/README.md

 The following commands are currently supported:
 - open: Open the encrypted volume.
 The user PIN needs to be entered.
 - close: Close the encrypted volume.
+- status: Report status information about the Nitrokey.

 Usage